InoxxAIsource/flipside-markets-flipside/replit.md

-# Prediction Market Platform
+# Flipside

 ## Overview

-This project is a full-stack prediction market platform on the Ethereum Sepolia testnet, enabling users to create, trade, and resolve prediction markets on real-world events.
-It features a modern web interface inspired by Polymarket, integrated with a blockchain backend.
-The platform's purpose is to offer a robust and intuitive decentralized prediction market experience, combining trustless blockchain operations with a seamless traditional web stack (React, Express, PostgreSQL).
+Flipside is a full-stack prediction market platform on the Ethereum Sepolia testnet.
+Users can create, trade, and resolve prediction markets on crypto and real-world events.
+With a modern web interface inspired by Polymarket and crypto-native UX patterns, Flipside combines trustless blockchain operations with a seamless traditional web stack (React, Express, PostgreSQL).
+The name "Flipside" captures the essence of trading - every market has two sides, and users profit by picking the right one.

 ## User Preferences